 Color correction refers to the process where each clip of the footage is changed to match the appearance quality.
-Basically, to balance the colors, to make whites look white, blacks appear black and make sure everything is equal.
+To balance the colors, to make whites look white, and blacks appear black and to make sure everything is equal.
 The goal is to match the video footage to a standard that accurately depicts how the human eye will view it.

 Color correction is only the first pass in a color workflow.
-This should be seen first by a colourist before proceeding to color grading.
+This should be seen first by a colorist before proceeding to color grading.

 Here are some great examples of professional color grades from Studio Binder:

 In the first example, from Black Hawk Down, the blue is much more saturated, and the brightness is turned down, with the highlights lowered as well.
 The effect is a great look for sci-fi footage.

 The next example, below, is a landscape shot which also comes from a Ridley Scott film, The Martian.

 You’ll notice immediately how much darker the sand in the ungraded clip looks, and, obviously, the amount of saturation in the sky.
 It looks like, well, Mars.